Academic-Forum/academic-forum-bot/README.md

 DISCORD_API_KEY = "<token>"
 ```

 If you're using VSCode, you should install the recommended extensions.
-You can find these by typing `@reccomended` in the extensions search bar or running the `Show Recommended Extensions` command:
+You can find these by typing `@recommended` in the extensions search bar or running the `Show Recommended Extensions` command:
 ![](https://code.visualstudio.com/assets/docs/editor/extension-marketplace/recommendations.png)

 # Building